Random House: International branches

 Penguin Random House Grupo Editorial is Random House's Spanish-language division, targeting markets in Spain and Hispanic America.
 It is headquartered in Barcelona with locations in Argentina, Chile, Colombia, Mexico, Venezuela, Uruguay, and the United States.
 From 2001 until November 2012, it was a joint venture with Italian publisher Mondadori (Random House Mondadori).
 Upon Bertelsmann's acquisition of Mondadori's stake in the JV, the name was kept temporarily four months.
 Some Spanish-language authors published by Penguin Random House Grupo Editorial include Roberto Bolaño, Javier Marías, Mario Vargas Llosa and Guillermo Arriaga.

-Random House of Canada was established in 1944 as the Canadian distributor of Random House Books.
-In 1986, Random House of Canada established its own indigenous Canadian publishing program that has become one of the most successful in Canadian history.
-Until January 2012, it used to hold a 25% stake in McClelland & Stewart, with the remaining 75% being controlled by the University of Toronto.
+Random House of Canada was established in 1944 as the company's local distributor in that country.
+In 1986, it established its own Canadian publishing program that has become one of the most successful in Canadian history.
+Until January 2012, it held a 25% stake in McClelland & Stewart, with the remaining 75% held by the University of Toronto.
 It is now the sole owner of McClelland & Stewart.

 Takeda Random House Japan was founded in May 2003 as a joint venture between Kodansha and Random House.
-In 2009, Random House discontinued the joint venture.
-Takeda Random House Japan filed for bankruptcy on December 14, 2012.
+Eventually, it filed for bankruptcy on December 14, 2012.

-In 2006, Random House invested in Random House Korea.
-In 2010, Random House divested their ownership.
+In 2006, Random House Korea was founded.
+In 2010, Random House divested their ownership of this branch.

 In April 2010, Random House Australia managing director, Margie Seale, was assigned the responsibilities of exploring and evaluating potential business opportunities for the company in Asia.

 Random House Home Video

-Random House Home Video was a home video unit established by Random House in 1983 and named Random House Video until 1984.
-Random House's home video division was the distributor of some television shows, such as Sesame Street (1986–1994), The Busy World of Richard Scarry (1993–2005), Arthur (1996–2006), and The Berenstain Bears, the original 1985–1987 animated television series (1989–2005, 2008–2009), and Golden Books (2001–2005).
-In 1994, it began distributing through Sony Wonder.
-Random House Home Video became dormant around 2005, but Sony Wonder still continued to use Random House Home Video's logo on Arthur VHS tapes and DVDs until 2006.
+Random House Home Video was a home video division of Random House established in 1984.
+It released products from well-known properties such as Sesame Street and The Berenstain Bears, as well as direct-to-video series such as Richard Scarry's Best Videos Ever! and Beginner Book Video.

+By December 1994, it secured exclusive home video rights to the then-upcoming Arthur television series.

+In the beginning of April 1995, it reached an agreement with Sony Wonder, in which the latter became the former's main sales and distribution agent.
+By the following month, Sony Wonder became the exclusive music and home video licensee for Sesame Street.
+At the time, Random House's agreement for Sesame Street home video products was scheduled to expire on December 31, 1995.

+By the middle of November 1999, the agreement between this label and Sony Wonder was expanded, in which the latter took over the main marketing responsibilities for the former.